Music of Germany: Punk

 Beginning in the late 1970s and early 1980s there were new movements within the German punk scene, led by labels like ZickZack Records, from Hamburg.
-It was during this period that the term Neue Deutsche Welle (New German Wave) was first coined by Alfred Hilsberg.
+It was during this period that the term Neue Deutsche Welle (New German Wave) was coined by Alfred Hilsberg.
 Many of these bands played experimental post-punk, often using synthesizers and computers.
 Among them were The Nina Hagen Band, as well as Fehlfarben and Abwärts, from Hamburg.
 Both are still active, though they have changed their style several times.
 Other bands played a more aggressive style of punk rock with a clear leftist political direction influenced by earlier political rock bands like Ton Steine Scherben - bands like Slime, Toxoplasma, or Vorkriegsjugend are still relevant in the German punk scene.
 There is a still existing scene with many only locally known independent bands that confine themselves from the bigger and more popular groups (that are often branded as "Kommerzpunk").

 Punkrock was outlawed in the GDR.
 Bands like Schleim-Keim or L'Attentat were observed and persecuted by the Stasi and could not perform in the public.
 Music was produced in underground and exchanged on Tape, an attempt to release a split-vinyl of "Schleimkeim" and "Zwitschermaschine" failed since the latter was undercut by government agents.

 Nonpolitical punkrock that is also listened to by skinheads is termed as Oi!.
 Thematically, Oi! songs are often about alcohol, relations, and/or violence.
 While some Oi!
 Bands like "Loikaemie" did antifascist songs, there are many cases with an affliction to neonazis, with fluid borders toward right-extremist rockmusic ("Rechtsrock") within the Oi!-Scene.

 There are few German language bands who managed to be successful for a longer period.
 The best known are the punk bands Die Ärzte and Die Toten Hosen.
 Both were formed in the early 1980s but have very different approaches to punk.
 As successful as those two bands in number of sales and number one albums but much lesser accepted by the public and normally not played by German media because of their affiliation with right-wing politics but with a huge fan community were the Oi!-Band Böhse Onkelz.